Android-for-Python/Android-for-Python-Users/README.md

 ### fullscreen

-If this value is `1` the Status Bar is not shown, defaults `0` Status Bar shown.
+If the `fullscreen` value is `1` the Status Bar is not shown; defaults to `0`, Status Bar shown.
 When not shown, a swipe up/down will temporarily show the Status Bar.

 ```
 fullscreen = 0